makpevwei/PyLearn-Pro/README.md

     - User-Friendly Interface:
         Built with Streamlit, offering a smooth, interactive experience.
-Here’s a professional and engaging README file for your GitHub repository:

 PyLearn Pro: Learn Python with AI 🚀

-PyLearn Pro is an interactive learning platform powered by Streamlit and AI, designed to help you master Python.
+PyLearn Pro is an simple interactive learning app powered by Streamlit and AI, designed to help you master Python.
 Whether you're a beginner or looking to brush up on advanced topics, PyLearn Pro provides engaging explanations, real-time Q&A, and a progress tracker—all in one place!
 Features ✨

     Interactive Topic Explorer: